How To Find Micro-Niche

-Out of the five, pick top one that you feel extremely connected to, and one which you have proficient knowledge about.
+Out of the five, pick the top one that you feel extremely connected to, and one about which you have proficient knowledge.

 That top one field is the niche you should be moving forward with.

-- Second, write down the five pain points that you can resolve in the market or industry, pertaining to that one top niche.
+- Second, write down the five pain points that you can resolve in the market or industry, about that one top niche.
 Or, solutions you can perhaps, provide to the various demands of that specific niche.